 Yes.
 Our groomers are familiar with the vast majority of breed standards, and are very experienced with the more popular breeds.
 We recommend reviewing your dog’s breed page in the “All Breed Dog Grooming Guide” with your groomer, as well as bringing any pictures to refer to.

 If my Dogs hair is matted or Knotted, do I need to shave it all off?

 If your dog’s hair is matted, we recommend meeting with one of our groomers beforehand to discuss your options.
 Matting is unhealthy for your dog’s skin, and tightens when its coat gets wet.
 For this reason, all matting must be brushed out of your dog’s coat before washing.
-Dematting can be a painful and arduous process, and is not always possible; if the groomer determines that your dog’s hair can be dematted without causing pain to the dog, we will undertake that process at the posted rate.
+Dematting can be a painful and process, and is not always possible; if the groomer determines that your dog’s hair can be dematted without causing pain to the dog, we will undertake that process at the posted rate (ask for price).
 The alternative is cutting your dog’s hair short, with a clipper behind the matted area